Problem statement

 };

-The cie_offset field points to a CIE, and the FDE inherits everything from the pointed-to CIE.
+The negated_cie_offset field points to a CIE, and the FDE inherits everything from the pointed-to CIE.
+Note that the value is negated, i.e. the value is subtracted from &fde::negated_cie_offset to form the cie*.
 For inheritance of aug_string, each flag therein sometimes has operand(s) in the CIE's aug_operands, sometimes in the FDE's aug_operands, and sometimes in both.
 The FDE aug_operands has:

 Char(s)Operand(s)Notes